youxizhang1/slitnet/README.md

 python apply.py  --config custom_config.yml
 ```

-The commands above will operate on default configs, from which five steps of model optimization could be achieved.
+The commands above will operate on default configurations that can be found in the config folder.

 Step 1 : Generation of synthetic data